google/prettytensor/docs/PrettyTensor.md

 * size: The number of neurons
-* name: The name for this operation is also used to create/find the parameter variables.
 * activation_fn: A tuple of (activation_function, extra_parameters).
 Any
  function that takes a tensor as its first argument can be used.
 More common functions will have summaries added (e.g. relu).